 When the Rock of Eternity had been shattered and showered with fragments, the world's heroes had tried to find them all, but a few still remained scattered about.
 Mary runs across a small coven of five pregnant women on the roof of a hospital, sitting in a pentagram with a Rock of Eternity fragment floating in the air before them.
 The group sacrifices themselves before Mary can reach them, the fragment exploding in a blast of red light.
 In their place stands the demon Pharyngula, the "Harvest of the Stillborn," a creature literally made of unborn babies.
 Mary promptly engages the demon in battle, tearing up the neighborhood around the hospital in their fury.
 Smashing the beast with a car, Mary finally gains the upper hand and engages the demon face to face.
 Before she can land her next blow, lightning falls from the heavens, knocking Pharyngula unconscious on the ground.
 Mary has disappeared without a trace.
 Mary materializes on the other end of the magical lightning inside the Rock of Eternity.
 For the first time in over a year, she is reunited with her brother Billy, who she finds radically changed.
 Billy explains that he's no longer only what Captain Marvel was, but everything that Shazam was as well.
 Somehow, he is the Rock of Eternity and the Rock is him.
 He also shares the news of Freddie being on a quest to complete his trials to become the new Captain Marvel and take Billy's place on Earth.
 Mary asks where he fits into the plan after the great change they've experienced, and Billy says that why he brought her to the Rock.
 Mary has become a problem, a big one.
 Billy shares his concern about how brutally savage Mary had been during her fight with Pharyngula, and how much his sister had changed, even to the point of her racy new uniform.
 She reveals that she received her power from Black Adam, and Billy is shocked and warns her of the danger of such a transfer of power.
 In anger, Mary disagrees and bursts out of the Rock of Eternity, vowing to pursue her destiny alone whether Billy approves or not.

-During Final Crisis Mary Marvels body is taken by the New God Desaad and uses it to fight other heroes.
+During Final Crisis Mary Marvel Still under the dark influence of Darkseid, Mary was corrupted and her body is taken by the New God Desaad.
+He uses it to fight other heroes of Earth.
 She is later freed of this control and returned to her mortal form.
 Soon thereafter Mary is recruited by Black Adam to fight against the Justice Society.
 The wizard Shazam is revived and removes the powers from the Marvel family, after expressing a great disappointment in their actions.
 Billy and Mary are later seen wandering the streets of (and later still during the events of Blackest Night) unsure of how they got to where they are.

 Powers & Abilities